Minedflayer/socket-chat-application/README.md

     * **Logic**: The `Conversation` entity uses a canonical key strategy (alphabetical sorting of usernames) to ensure uniqueness at the database level.
 * **`infrastructure`**:
     * `ws`: Contains the `StompAuthChannelInterceptor`.
 This is a critical component that intercepts the initial WebSocket **CONNECT** frame to validate the JWT header before a session is established.
+      * ClientIdMdcInterceptor: A channel interceptor that extracts the x-client-id and adds it to the Mapped Diagnostic Context (MDC) for structured, thread-safe logging.Upd
+      * WebSocketSecurityConfig: Configures Spring Security rules for STOMP, ensuring that subscribing or sending to /app/ and /topic/ destinations requires authentication.
     * `persistence`: Spring Data JPA repositories.

 #### 3. `realtime` (State Management)
-* Manages ephemeral state, such as tracking which users are currently online via `WebSocketEvents` (Connect/Disconnect listeners).
+Manages ephemeral state, such as tracking which users are currently online via `WebSocketEvents` (Connect/Disconnect listeners).
+* WebSocketConfig: The core configuration class that enables the Simple Broker (/topic, /queue) and registers the /chat endpoint with SockJS.
+* WebSocketEvents: Tracks which users are currently online using STOMP Connect/Disconnect event listeners.

 ---